Self-care seems to be a big buzzword lately that has a very personal meaning for everyone. For me, I view self-care as a tool for stress management.

 In addition, people under financial stress are 13 times more likely to have a heart attack (source).
 And as if that’s not bad enough, financial stress has also been linked to depression and anxiety!

-I was realizing that no matter how much self-care, affirmations and personal development I practiced, I wasn’t reaping the benefits because I was under a great deal of constant stress.
+I was realizing that no matter how much self-care, affirmations or personal development I practiced, I wasn’t reaping the benefits because I was under a great deal of constant stress.

 After some soul-searching, I determined that 90% of my stress was due to finances.
 My husband and I were in debt and we were miserable.
 It was just your normal, everyday debt…two car loans and some credit cards, like most people…but it was suffocating and the weight was too much to bear any longer.